31 Mar Thrive Financially with a Quality Initiatives Project

 After you’ve gathered all that feedback, you have to decide what you want to improve.
 Is it one initiative or multiple initiatives?
 Then, you’ll need to compile the necessary data, which can come from various sources: your EHR, payer lists, or parent surveys.
 Determine your baseline by asking, “Where do we currently stand in this practice?”
 If you don’t know where you stand, you’re not going to know where you lack, where to improve, and where your priorities should be.

-Let’s use an example of improving the HPV immunization rate.
+Let’s use an example of improving the HPV immunization rate, which is currently at 45 percent.
 The practice has reached out to parents on the patient portal with a survey to understand why their child has not been vaccinated.
 Responses returned varied from times of appointments not convenient, need a walk-in vaccination time to unaware of the need.

 Next, we need to ask, “How are we going to know we are making improvements?”